EricJFisher/BGSBuddy/README.md

 ## Opportunity Reports
  - Systems where you are near a conflict that can gain you a new asset
  - Systems that aren't on your "off limits" list that you aren't the controlling faction
+ - Systems where another faction is in retreat

 ## Controlled Systems
  - All systems currently controlled by your minor player faction